nathanielc/morgoth/README.md

 What is MGOF?
 -------------

-In a nut shell MGOF (Multinomial Goodness of Fit, as I am calling it) is an pattern learning algorithm adept at detecting anomalies in non Gaussian data.
+In a nutshell MGOF (Multinomial Goodness of Fit, as I am calling it) is a pattern learning algorithm adept at detecting anomalies in non Gaussian data.

 Using standard deviations or 3-sigma algorithms is a very common way of detecting anmalies in metric data.